 We are constantly trying to find that balance between not enough and too much.

-What happens when you choose to unveil your true face to the world?
+What happens when you choose to stop hiding your real bare naked face?

 At the start of this year, we both made the choice to get to know our true faces again.
 Having gone such a long time wearing makeup every single day, this was a pretty big deal.
 Did we truly hate our faces when they were bare, naked and our real selves?